ruslanmv/ruslanmv.github.io/_posts/2022-05-10-How-to-use-the-parameters-in-Neural-Networks.md

 Up to now, we have seen  how to use the activation shape, size and number of parameters.

-However there are further hyperparameters that should know.
+However there are further hyperparameters that we should know.
 Let us summarize some of them.